September stress and 5 quick wins to keep you sane

 3) Look at my analytics

-I mentioned my Facebook Lives at the beginning of the blog post.
-A while back, I did a little rant/encouraging speech about making sure you take note of your social media and website analytics , and September is a great time to check in and see how it is all looking.
+September is a great time to check in and see how it is all looking.
 If like me, you were a little inactive over July and August, it is really interesting to see how this has affected your numbers – your reach; your engagement and the little dip can be a good spring board to see if you can make some increases across the next couple of months.
 Try something new to get back people’s attention!
-My LinkedIn is particularly slow at the moment and I have read an article about the ‘power’ of LinkedIn Live now it is more widely available…so, I think I am going to give that a try.
-I have also found that I can make my own ‘GIFs’ / animated pictures on Canva to accompany my social media posts, so I am going to give that some attention too!

 4) Follow up leads

-Do you have a dreaded list or spreadsheet of leads – perhaps people you met at networking who said they were interested in your products or services and be in touch, or a few email enquiries lurking in your inbox that you replied to but then never heard anything back?
+Do you have a dreaded list or spreadsheet of leads.
+Perhaps, there are people you met at networking who said they were interested in your products or services and be in touch.
+Or, do you have a few email enquiries lurking in your inbox that you replied to but then never heard anything back?

 Now, is the time to cross some names off that list (or add them to the ‘cold leads’ section) and clear that inbox.
 Why not send one more approach?
 Check in to see how their summer was, see if they are still interested and then archive.
-Never delete potential lead entirely as you never know but ‘make a note and file it’ in some way and move on.
+Never delete a potential lead entirely as you never know but ‘make a note and file it’ in some way and move on.
+Remember where possible to use templated content because it makes it so much easier to do…and do again.

 Right, time to focus…